yuvaltimen/SentimentAnalysis/README.md

   Additionally, I wanted to tune the learning rate hyper-parameters.
 I randomly sampled 100 logistic regression models with varying learning rates.
 I trained all of these models on the same training data and evaluated them all on the testing data.
-Finally, I printed out a list of tuples of the form (<learning-rate>, <f1-score>) sorted by the f1 score.
+Finally, I printed out a list of tuples of the form (learning-rate, f1-score) sorted by the F1 score.
 I found that there was a general preference for lower learning rates, which was already known.
 To see the graph of this, run this module with show_graph parameter set to True in the main() function like this:
                   'main(show_graph=True)'